 Causes of leakage through the dura include:

-Placement of tubes for epidural anesthesia or pain medications
+- Placement of tubes for epidural anesthesia or pain medicines

 Sometimes, no cause can be found.
 This is called a spontaneous CSF leak.